VishanMenan/Alphabet-Recognition/README.md

 # Alphabet Recognition System - Using TensorFlow and Python

 ## 📖 Overview
 The **Alphabet Recognition System** is an AI-based application designed to recognize and predict alphabet characters (`A-Z` and `a-z`) from images.
 This project leverages a custom-trained deep learning model using **TensorFlow/Keras** to deliver accurate predictions.
 It showcases an end-to-end pipeline, including preprocessing, training, and deployment of the model.
+The system uses the file path method for input, where the user sets the location of the image file to predict.

 This project was primarily built as a learning exercise to understand the fundamentals of deep learning, from dataset preparation and model training to prediction and evaluation.